mdn/content/files/en-us/web/http/headers/cache-control/index.md

 #### `proxy-revalidate`

-`proxy-revalidate` response directive is the `must-revalidate` only for shared caches.
+The `proxy-revalidate` response directive is the equivalent of `must-revalidate` only for shared caches.

 #### `no-store`